Pak: Policeman killed, 2 wounded in Islamabad shootout | Law-Order

 - Pakistan

-A policeman was killed and two others were injured after two militants riding a motorcycle opened fire at a check post here, police said on Tuesday.
+In the first terrorist attack in Islamabad this year, a policeman was killed and two others were injured after two militants riding a motorcycle opened fire at a check post, officials said on Tuesday.

 The militants were also killed in the overnight shootout which took place in the Karachi Company area of the heavily guarded capital, the Islamabad Police said in a statement.